pudly/schmopera-hugo/content/articles/a-chair-in-love-what-what.md

 ---
-title: A Chair in Love.
-What, what?
+title: "A Chair in Love.
+What, what?"
 ---

 ### 1. This opera seems pretty bizarre; what's the best way you could sum up the story of *A Chair in Love*?